 I don’t know how they come up with that information, but I’d also like to be able to assign the page so that I understand as the individual that I assigned this keyword, but this is the page that I want to rank for that keyword, and maybe there’s a reason behind that.

 I don’t know the reason, but maybe they’ll answer it after seeing this.
 As I said, they have done a great job in predicting the right page every single time so far.

 I know at some point, if I put a broad keyword in there, it’s probably going to trigger the wrong page.
 That is why it is crucial to use a rank tracking tool to add keywords; check your rank with an on-demand data update on rank tracking using the Wincher SEO tool.

 The Bottom Line

-The bottom line is, based on the cost of this tool and how I feel about it, it’s a total bargain.
-I actually wish I knew about this years ago, but I found it somewhat recently.
-Tracking your keywords is such a vital part of search engine optimization, and if you don’t do it, then you’re really riding blind.
+The bottom line of this Wincher review is that, based on the cost of this keyword research tool and how I feel about it, it’s a total bargain.
+I wish I had known about this years ago, but I recently found it.
+Tracking your keywords is a vital part of search engine optimization, and if you don’t do it, you’re riding blind.

-So I think for the cost of about $10-$11 a month, it’s totally worth it, especially if you have one website.
-It’s also great for any websites that are really focused on search engine optimization.
+So I think for about $10-$11 a month for this keyword research tool, it’s worth it, especially if you have one website.
+It’s also great for websites that are focused on search engine optimization.

 If you enjoyed this review and the tutorial, you can click on my affiliate link here and purchase Wincher for yourself.
-I always appreciate the support that you guys give me; the community here is awesome.
+I always appreciate the support you guys give me; the community is incredible.
 Thank you, guys, if you’re willing to do that.